 02. Supermodel by Foster the People: Most it’s because they are my favorite band but Foster the People finally put their album at the same level as they are when they play live.
 More guitar driven and nostalgic, Supermodel is one of my favorite albums of 2014.

-04. Build On Glass by Chet Faker: My favorite album and artist of the year, Chet Faker proves and starts a slow electronic music scene where you don’t need puts to appreciate the sound of a song made from a computer.
-With an incredibly beautiful voice, Faker gets influences from the jazz music from the ’50s, including his own artistic name who came from a jazz player.
+04. Build On Glass by Chet Faker: My favorite album and artist of the year, Chet Faker proves and starts a slow electronic music scene where you don’t need puts-puts to appreciate the sound of a song made from a computer.
+With an incredibly beautiful voice, Faker gets influences from the jazz music from the ’50s, including his own artistic name who came from a jazz singer.
 Simple, modern and minimalistic.

-05. Love Frequency by Klaxons: If the crazy, hipster, electronic bands from the 2008’s died along the way, Klaxons have put themselves together this year presenting the most powerful indie disco records of the year.
+05. Love Frequency by Klaxons: If the crazy, hipster, electronic bands from the 2008’s died along the way, Klaxons have put themselves together this year presenting the most powerful indie disco record of the year.
 Not taking itself too seriously and talking about aliens and how they should “show us a miracle”, Klaxons finally brings back the “Myths of the Near Future” vibe and gives us a crazy, dancing sound that will make you more excited than any Lady Gaga, Britney Spears or Beyonce album.

 06. This is All Yours by Alt-J: Maybe the first Alt-J album is better, but the best Alt-J songs ever are on this incredible album who presents itself as the world of “Naria”, a crazy and sexy place between love and sex, happy and sad, ugly and beautiful, peaceful and chaotic.
 Very unique and beautiful, Alt-J is one of the greatest albums of the year.